thudfactor/thudfactor/src/posts/2023/12/exploring-hsl/index.md

 ## Similar variations

-There are many similar color models to HSL that can be easily confused.
-CSS also supports HWB, which expresses color as a mixture of hue, white, and black.
-Changing _either_ W or B while keeping the other at 0% is essentially the same as sweeping through the "lightness" values in HSL.
-HWB is perhaps more intuitive for lightening and darkening colors.
+There are many similar color models often confused with HSL.
+CSS also has HWB, which expresses color as a mixture of hue, white, and black.
+Changing _either_ W or B while keeping the other at 0% is the same as sweeping through the "lightness" values in HSL.
+HWB is perhaps more intuitive for lightening and darkening colors, but counter-intuitive for neutral tones.

 <figure>
   <color-bar numswatches="16" class="hwb hue" style="margin-bottom: 1rem;"></color-bar>